KenTSUI-dev/D3DFM/README.md

     6. Comma-separated list of bounding box coordinates (in the format `xmin,ymin,xmax,ymax`)
     7. Number of cells in x direction
     8. Number of cells in y direction
-    9. Data type for the output NetCDF file (int8 or int16)
+    9. Data type for the output NetCDF file (int8 or int16 or none)
+  10. Time shift in seconds

 Each line should be separated by a newline character.
 A sample input file is as follows: